Ukraine officials to boycott Winter Paralympics over Russia’s participation

 Ukrainian officials are poised to boycott the upcoming Milano Cortina Paralympics next month, protesting the participation of Russian and Belarusian athletes competing under their national flags.

-This stance comes after the International Paralympic Committee's (IPC) decision on Tuesday, which cleared a combined total of 10 para-athletes from Russia and Belarus to compete.
-Six slots have been handed to Russia, alongside four for Belarus.
+It comes after the International Paralympic Committee's (IPC) decision on Tuesday, which cleared a combined total of 10 para-athletes from Russia and Belarus to compete.
+Six slots have been handed to Russia and four to Belarus.

 It will mark the first time a Russian flag has been flown at the Paralympics since the 2014 games in Sochi, Russia.
 The country's athletes were initially banned because of a state-sponsored doping program, and the sanctions against Russia have continued since its invasion of Ukraine in 2022.